-Refer to the respective reference pages for further information.
+Refer to the make(1), make(1u) and make(1p) reference pages for further information.

 7.1 Operation of the make Utility

 The make utility works by comparing the creation date of a program to be built, called the target or target file, with the dates of the files that make it up, called dependency files or dependents.
 If any of a given target's dependents are newer than the target, make considers that the target is out of date.
 In this case, make rebuilds the target by performing the necessary compiling, linking, or other steps.
 Each dependent can also be a target; for example, an executable program is made from object modules, which are in turn made from source files.
 Dependents that are newer than the target are called younger files.